p2-inc/phasetwo-docs/docs/audit-logs/webhooks.md

 ## Managing webhook subscriptions

 Webhooks are managed with a custom REST resource with the following methods.
 Use of these methods requires the authenticated user to have the `view-events` and `manage-events` permissions.
+If you are using one of the supported languages, we recommend using our [SDKs](/docs/api/sdks) rather than building the requests yourself.

 | Path | Method | Payload | Returns | Description |
 | ---- | ------ | ------- | ------- | ----------- |